Aryan-52/TinDog/README.md

 ## 🙋‍♂️ Contact

-For any questions or feedback, please reach out to [your email](mailto:aryandandekar14@example.com).
+For any questions or feedback, please reach out to [aryandandekar14@gmail.com](mailto:aryandandekar14@example.com).

 ---